hansanjie/OpenPoseUnityDemo/README.md

 ## Project setup instructions
 1. Clone the whole repository.
-2. Obtain the "Models" (NOT available yet) and extracted into folder "unitydemo/Assets/Models"
+2. Obtain the "Models" (NOT available yet) and extracted into folder "unitydemo/Assets/Models".
+3. Import the "Standard Assets/Environment" for the water effect.
-3. Open the project with Unity
+3. Open the project with Unity.

 ## Software
 Developed in Unity 2018.1.1f1 Personal.